 When conditions are right you can get a 10:1 response or better, which is 10kg of pasture Dry Matter for every 1kg of N in the fertiliser applied.
 This could happen in a couple of weeks or less, but if it’s cold and miserable, it may take three weeks or more and the response could be lower, and it could be leached before the plant roots take it up.

 The biggest sin anyone can commit on a farm is to damage the delicate soil structure.
-Dig a few spade spits and examine it carefully seeing how deep the tiny root filaments grow down to, and how many worms there are.
-Smell the soil too which should be a very pleasant aroma.
+Dig a few spade spits and examine it carefully seeing how deep the tiny root hairs grow down, and how many worms there are.
+There should be at least 4-5 and in good soils ten.
+Smell the soil too, which should be a very pleasant aroma.

 Consider having a simple stand off pad for when it’s very wet.
 But contact your local authority for design details to avoid pollution from effluent runoff.
 Bark is popular but can be expensive, but you can offset this by using it as valuable compost after keeping it for a year or so.

-Do not graze stock on the roadside.
-You see too many examples of people putting stock out on there when feed gets short.
+Do not graze stock on the roadside any more when feed gets short.
 This is a very dangerous practice, even if done correctly with good fencing and observing the stipulated hours of grazing.
-Before you even think about the idea, check your public liability insurance as causing an accident could bankrupt you and worse based on recent cases.
+Before you even think about the idea, check your public liability insurance as causing an accident and death could bankrupt you.

-The main concern in June is to have pregnant ewes into top condition for lambing, as during a ewe’s peak lactation of about 4-6 weeks, she uses up a lot of her body reserves.
-Learn how to score a ewe’s body condition with your hands, as wool cover can confuse looking at sheep from a distance (see lifestyleblock.co.nz website).
+The main concern in June is to have pregnant ewes into good condition for lambing, as during a ewe’s peak lactation of about 4-6 weeks, she uses up a lot of her body reserves.
+Learn how to score a ewe’s Body Condition Score (BCS) with your hands, as wool cover can confuse looking at sheep from a distance (see here).

 Modern breeds should never be allowed to get thin as they all produce plenty of lambs at birth.
 However multiple lambs have lower birth weights and more will die due to exposure and starvation.
 The optimal birth weight is around 4.7kg so smaller lambs are difficult to keep alive.

-Skinny ewes will risk going down with metabolic diseases (milk fever, staggers and sleepy sickness) and die and being worth $100+ it’s a loss you cannot afford.
+Skinny ewes will also risk going down with metabolic diseases (milk fever, staggers and sleepy sickness) and die and it’s a loss you cannot afford.
 If ewes are below their ideal BCS at this stage, you’ll need some high energy grain concentrate feed to rescue them, as silage won’t have enough energy.
-Grain based feeds are always expensive so make sure they are not wasted.
+Grain based feeds are always expensive so make sure they are not wasted and fed from a trough.
 Hay is no good as an energy feed for ewes.

 If any sheep start scouring over winter, especially young sheep, don’t assume they have worms and need a drench.
 Due to the rising build up of drench resistant internal parasites, only drench on the basis of a Faecal Egg Count (FEC) and with vet advice.

-There should be no need to drench any mature ewes for worms, especially before lambing, so be wary of advertising hype and sales promotions, which says this is needed to stop the worms from the ewes infecting the lambs.
-Lambs sucking their mothers and getting a high dose of immunity in the colostrum should be protected from any parasite damage until they are older and start eating large amounts of grass and competing with their mothers for feed.
+There should be no need to drench any mature ewes for worms, especially before lambing, so be wary of advertising hype and sales promotions, which say this is needed to stop the worms from the ewes infecting the lambs.
+Lambs sucking their mothers are getting a high dose of immunity in the colostrum and should be protected from any parasite damage until they are older, and when they start eating large amounts of grass and competing with their mothers for feed.

 If rams were harnessed at joining, you‘ll have a good idea of which ewes will be first to lamb to give them priority feed.
 Late lambing ewes can be given lower priority feed and if any ewes didn’t cycle at all they could be cashed.